devhoodit/barrier-free-kiosk-app/README.md

 # Additional UI guideline
 - Focus on digital device, not kiosk: not need to retricted by kiosk UI guideline like fontsize, fontsize is consider in tablet UI guideline
 - Consideration for OCR, in blind UI make 6 division screen with complementary color, provide simple and important text
 - Simple is better, consider trade-off: addtional hardware is good (like braille device), but too many complex hardware can harm unity
+- Keep coding state simple as possible: don't manage state complex

 # How it works
 ## configuration